Jackksonns/OptiTrainer/README.md

 - **Current limitations:**
   - Primary focus on image classification tasks(more experiments are needed for different tasks)
-  - Manual configuration required for custom datasets

 - **Future directions:**
   - Extension to object detection, segmentation, and other computer vision tasks
   - Automated hyperparameter optimization
-  - Integration of additional regularization techniques and visualization tools
-  - Support for transfer learning scenarios